ASFOpenSARlab/opensarlab-docs/docs/user-guides/jupyter_magic.md

 *Note:* leave a blank line above the magic command in the beginning of the code cell.

 ### `%%capture`
 Runs the cell but captures all output.
-We typically use this to suppress the display of a `matplotlib plot` we do not wish to show.
+We typically use this to suppress output of a `matplotlib plot` that the user do no wish to see. <!--the display of a `matplotlib plot` we do not wish to show.-->